How Do I Secure My Apartment Doors and Windows?

 Security Options for Apartment Doors and Windows

-While there various ways to secure your doors and windows while closed or open ajar (such as deadlocks / window locks and using broom sticks in door and window tracks), this offers little ventilation.
+While there various ways to secure your apartment doors and windows while closed or open ajar (such as deadlocks / window locks and using broom sticks in door and window tracks), this offers little ventilation.

 Benefits of Installing Security Screens.